 Feeding Tips for Philippine Conditions

-Track actual vs expected.
-Weigh feed delivered to each pen.
-If your pigs are consuming 20% or more above this chart, check for feed wastage (feeder design), water issues (dehydrated pigs eat poorly then binge), or health problems reducing feed efficiency.
-We've talked to farmers spending ₱2,000-3,000 more per pig than they should, and almost every time the culprit was a trough feeder that lets pigs root half the feed onto the ground.
+Weigh the feed you deliver to each pen and compare it to the chart.
+If your pigs are consuming 20% or more above these figures, the cause is usually feeder design, water problems (a dehydrated pig under-eats then binges), or a health issue dragging down feed efficiency.
+We've talked to farmers spending ₱2,000-3,000 more per pig than they should, and almost every time the culprit was a trough feeder letting pigs root half the feed onto the ground.

-Monitor water access.
-Pigs need 2-3 liters of water per kilogram of feed consumed.
-Honestly, restricted water is the most common hidden cause of poor feed intake and bad FCR in backyard operations.
-Check your nipple drinkers.
+One last thing, and honestly the most overlooked: water.
+Pigs need 2-3 liters per kilogram of feed eaten.
+Restricted water is the single most common hidden cause of poor intake and bad FCR in backyard pens.
+Check your nipple drinkers weekly for algae, low flow, and the wrong height.

 Bisaya / Cebuano